-Make perfect no-sew canvas storage bins or boxes using cardboard boxes with this detailed step by step tutorial.
+Make perfect no-sew canvas storage bins or boxes using cardboard boxes with this detailed step-by-step tutorial.
 There is even a no-sew liner!

-Hi, I am Anika and I am scared of sewing machines.
+Hi, I am Anika, and I am scared of sewing machines.

 You are probably thinking – “says the girl who uses power tools.”
 I am not kidding!
-Which is why you haven’t seen any projects on this blog that have anything to do with sewing.
+This is why you haven’t seen any projects on this blog that have anything to do with sewing.

 I am working on conquering that fear… but until then, you get only no-sew ideas from me!

-If you think my fear of sewing machines is weird, here is the best way I can explain it… there is something about that moving needle and the moving fabric going towards it… it creeps me out…
+If you think my fear of sewing machines is weird, here is the best way I can explain it… There is something about that moving needle and the moving fabric going towards it… It creeps me out…

 Power tools on the other hand… your hand is always away from the blades (they better be right?!)